-We believe that an asset should not be recognised in the post office's financial statements in respect of the client money held.
+Our view is that neither an asset nor a liability would be recognised in the post office's financial statements in respect of the client money held.
 The post office does not have an economic interest in the funds as:

-- the post office is acting as agent on behalf of the utility companies - · the funds are held in a separate trust bank account with a legal status, which restricts their use by the post office - the post office does not appear to have the risks and rewards of ownership of the funds in that it does not bear the risk of losses should the bank holding the funds fail nor does it receive the benefit of the interest income.
+- the post office is acting as agent on behalf of the utility companies - the funds are held in a separate trust bank account with a legal status which restricts their use by the post office - the post office does not appear to have the risks and rewards of ownership of the funds in that it does not bear the risk of losses should the bank holding the funds fail nor does it receive the benefit of the interest income.